-The three main Amazon seller fees are sale-related fees (which include referral and closing fees), seller account fees, and shipping/fulfillment fees.
+The three main Amazon seller fees are sale-related fees (which include referral and closing fees), seller account fees (which will depend on the selling plan you choose), and shipping/fulfillment fees.
 Miscellaneous fees may also apply in rare cases.
 Amazon deducts these fees directly from your sales earnings before payouts every 14 days.

 We’ll walk you through all of the selling on Amazon fees and show you how to estimate what you’ll pay for each product you sell.